CERC — Environmental Software and Services

 Sketch of building flow

-The dispersion of air pollution around buildings is complicated to model.
-The building effects module in ADMS 4 includes the following features.
+The building effects module in ADMS 6 includes the following features.

 Up to 25 buildings can be included in each model run with a Main Building being defined for each source.
 For each wind direction, a single effective wind-aligned building is defined, around which the flow is modelled.